-Do you often find that you do not have enough time to do things?
-Say you scheduled 3 tasks to do for today.
-You start off the day full of zest and confidence to tackle those 3 tasks.
-At the end of the day, you found that you barely even completed the first task because there were other things that were demanding for your attention instead.
+Do you often feel that you’re short of time?
+Say you scheduled 3 tasks for today.
+You start the day full of energy to tackle those 3 tasks.
+At the end of the day, you have barely completed the first task because there were other things that demanded your attention.

-The first and most important thing you need to recognize in time management is you essentially have the same amount of time as everyone else in the world.
-Steve Jobs, Bill Gates, Warren Buffett, Tiger Woods, Michael Jordan, and every single person in this world have 24 hours everyday, 365 days a year, just like you do.
-Time cannot be a limited commodity because it is always right there, unfolding every second in front of you.
+The first thing you need to recognize in time management is you have the same amount of time as everyone in the world.
+Steve Jobs, Bill Gates, Warren Buffett, Tiger Woods, Michael Jordan, and every person in this world has 24 hours every day and 365 days a year, just like you do.
+Time is not a limited commodity because it is always there, unfolding every second before you.
 There is no time to manage.
 Time is just what it is.
-You cannot arrange your ‘time’, make an hour shorter or longer than it already is, or make it faster or slower.
+You cannot arrange your “time,” make an hour shorter or longer, or make time faster or slower.

 Time is an artificial human construct

 The concept of time is an artificial human construct.
 It is a system of measurement invented by Man to give meaning to what is before us.
 Centuries, decades, years, months, weeks, days, hours, minutes, seconds, and milliseconds — these are just terms that we created to assert control over the fluidity of time.

 And it is a decent creation too.
 The construct of time has helped us establish order and understanding among all humans as we lead our lives in an orderly fashion.
 When you say “Let’s meet at 9am this Friday,” your friends understand you because we have a common understanding of how time works, as demarcated by weeks/days/hours/minutes/seconds.

 But in reality, time is just what it is.
 You do not need more time nor do you have a lack of time.
 Time is always there.
 You have all the time before you.